- "The Significance of the Frontier in Comanche Poetry." Western American Literature 49.1 (Spring 2014): 9-28.

 - “Gulliver’s Economized Body: Colonial Projects and the Lusus Naturae in the Travels,” Studies in Eighteenth-Century Culture 41 (2012): 137-159.

 - Tripp, Colleen.
-"Beyond the Black Atlantic: Lascars and Manila Men in Herman Melville’s 'Benito Cereno.'"
-Journal of Transnational American Studies 7.1 (2016) (forthcoming).
+"Beyond the Black Atlantic: Pacific Rebellions and the Gothic in Herman Melville’s “Benito Cereno,"' Journal of Transnational American Studies 8.1 (2017)

 - A Tale of Two Citizens: A Novel Yucca Publishing